Dynamic Discount

 Dynamic Tariffing is a charging solution that is able to offer a mobile network customer a discount based on the amount of capacity available at their current location in the network.
 The software looks at the GSM radio network from where the customer is calling and assesses the amount of capacity available in the network.
 Depending on the amount of capacity available, the customer is awarded a discount that appears on customer mobile handset screens.
 This discount is available for the duration of the phone call.

-The discount available to customers changes periodically depending on the amount of capacity available at their specific location in the network.
+The discount available to customer changes periodically depending on the amount of capacity available at their specific location in the network.
 The more capacity there is at their location, the higher the discount that is offered.

 Digitata is the inventor of the Dynamic Tariffing™ System (DTS).
 DTS provides mobile network operators with a unique platform to attract new customers, retain the existing customer base and generate profitable revenues, while protecting the quality of the mobile network (GSM and WCDMA).